 - Why would their audience be interested in hearing about your brand?

-- What are some strong credentials that recommend you?
+- What are some strong credentials that you have in the industry?

 - How can you bring value to their website?